-I have a set of about 6 sponges that are varying degrees of cleanliness.
+I have a set of about 6 sponges that have varying degrees of cleanliness.
 As the image starts to clean up, I switch to a new cleaner sponge so that I can continue to dab away the stain.
 If you keep blotting with a sponge that is soaked with the oil and stain mix, it’s hard to clean the plate up.

 When the white or light parts of your photo are clearly visible, the image won’t look any different from what it looked like at the start.
 However, the ceramic stain has actually stuck to the dark laser image on the pronto plate.

 I repeat the process of rolling the stain and oil onto the image and then blot off the excess.
 I’ve found that going through the process 3 or 4 times will help you create a clearer picture when you transfer the image onto the clay.

 After I’ve repeated the process 3 or 4 times, I clean up the edge of the pronto plate.
 The easiest way to tidy up the edge of the photo is to use a clean damp sponge.